Phyllis Bone

 Phyllis Mary Bone RSA (15 February 1894 – 12 July 1972) was a 20th-century Scottish sculptor.
-She has the particular claim to fame as being the first female Academician of the Royal Scottish Academy.
+She was the first female Academician of the Royal Scottish Academy.
 Although primarily the creator of small figurines, her works include several commissions at national level.

 Life

 Bone was born in Hornby, Lancashire, the daughter of Dr Douglas Mayhew Bone and his wife Mary Campbell Smith.
 As a child she had a great love for animals, her pet pony and retriever were the first models for drawing.
 She also enjoyed visiting Edinburgh's Zoological Park, studying, drawing and eventually sculpting animals.
 This fascination with the shapes and actions of animals influenced her pursuit in becoming an animal sculptor.

 Education and training

 Bone was educated at St George School for Girls in Edinburgh then trained as a sculptor at Edinburgh College of Art (1912–18) under Alexander Carrick, Pilkington Jackson and Percy Portsmouth.
-She received a Diploma in Sculpture in 1918.
+She received a diploma in Sculpture in 1918.
 During this time she also twice travelled to Paris, under a travel scholarship, to train specifically as an animal sculptor under Edouard Navellier.
-This travel scholarship and tutoring by Navellier, was one which her fellow Edinburgh College Art alumni, the sculptor Mary Syme Boyd, would also undertake over ten years later between 1929-33.
+This travel scholarship and tutoring by Navellier was something her fellow Edinburgh College Art alumna, the sculptor Mary Syme Boyd, would also undertake over ten years later between 1929 and 1933.